vercel/next.js/docs/api-reference/next/router.md

 - `url` - The URL to navigate to
 - `as` - Optional decorator for the URL that will be shown in the browser.
 Before Next.js 9.5.3 this was used for dynamic routes, check our [previous docs](https://nextjs.org/docs/tag/v9.5.2/api-reference/next/link#dynamic-routes) to see how it worked
 - `options` - Optional object with the following configuration options:
+  - `scroll`: Scroll to the top of the page after a navigation.
+Defaults to `true`
   - [`shallow`](/docs/routing/shallow-routing.md): Update the path of the current page without rerunning [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation), [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) or [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md).
 Defaults to `false`

 > You don't need to use `router.push` for external URLs. [window.location](https://developer.mozilla.org/en-US/docs/Web/API/Window/location) is better suited for those cases.